stummjr/doc.scrapinghub.com/crawlera.rst

 Crawlera provides four ways for working with HTTPS:

-#. :ref:`x-crawlera-use-https` header
+#. the :ref:`x-crawlera-use-https` header
-#. :ref:`fetch-api`
+#. the :ref:`fetch-api`
 #.
-Normal HTTP request (e.g. ``GET https://example.org``)
+CONNECT method (standard mechanism used by browsers)
 #.
-CONNECT method
+HTTPs request over HTTP proxy

-Crawlera's support of the CONNECT method is experimental.
-It's recommended you use either the :ref:`x-crawlera-use-https` header or the :ref:`fetch-api`.
+CONNECT method support is still experimental.
+To use it you need to download and install the certificate file for Crawlera Certificate Authority or disable SSL certificate verification in your HTTP client.

-If you wish to use the CONNECT method, you will need to install our :download:`certificate <crawlera-ca.crt>` or disable certificate verification in your HTTP client.
+The Crawlera Certificate authority can be downloaded here: :download:`crawlera-ca.crt`

 .. _fetch-api: